-Intercultural training includes, but does not emphasize, the transmission of facts about unfamiliar cultures.
-Rather, its focus is on behavior modification so that participants can more effectively build relationships, collaborate, and work effectively with counterparts in a variety of countries.
+GROVEWELL's intercultural training doesn't emphasize facts about unfamiliar cultures.
+Its focus is on behavior modification so that participants can increase their adaptability and more effectively build relationships and work effectively with counterparts with a variety of backgrounds.

-Cultural training for boundary-spanning teams and units is not identical to cultural training for international assignees ("expatriates") and their family members.
-To learn more about the best practices for expatriates, click here.
+Cultural training for global teams and units is not identical to cultural training for expatriates and their family members.
+To learn more, visit our Expatriate Training portal.

 Two basic types of intercultural training: